fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 ---
 outline: [2, 3]
 description: Comprehensive tutorial on streaming steam games with Olares.
-Learn to install Steam Headless, configure the streaming service, and stream games on Moonlight from both local and remote networks.
+Learn to install Steam, configure the streaming service, and stream games on Moonlight from both local and remote networks.
 ---

-# Stream your favorite games with Steam Headless
+# Stream your favorite games with Steam

 Want to enjoy some gaming with the power of Olares?
 You are all set.
-With the Steam Headless app, Olares easily transforms into a steam streaming server.
+With the Steam app, Olares easily transforms into a steam streaming server.
 You can now play your favorite games on any compatible device via Moonlight or Steam Link.

-This guide walks you through installing the Steam Headless app on Olares, configuring the streaming service, and using the Moonlight client to stream your games.
+This guide walks you through installing the Steam app on Olares, configuring the streaming service, and using the Moonlight client to stream your games.

 ## Objectives

 By the end of this tutorial, you’ll be able to:

-- Install Steam Headless on Olares and configure compatibility for Windows games
+- Install Steam on Olares and configure compatibility for Windows games.
-- Configure the streaming service, which involves pairing the Sunshine streaming server with the Moonlight client
+- Configure the streaming service, which involves pairing the Sunshine streaming server with the host on the Moonlight client.
-- Stream games on the Moonlight client from both local and remote networks
+- Stream games on the Moonlight client from both local and remote networks.

 ## Before you begin